rjsears/Simulator-Usage-Tracking/README.md

 # Requirements
 The only real requirement is the steelseries gauges by Gerrit Grunwald & Mark Crossley.
 If you want notifications, then you will also need the PushBullet or Twillio Node-Red nodes. <br>
-For the steelseries gaugues, download them and untar them at a location that your node-red can access (typically ~user/.node-red/static) and then point to that directory in your widgets:<br>
+For the steelseries gaugues, download them and untar them at a location that your node-red can access (typically ~user/.node-red/static) and then point to that directory in your widgets.
+FOr example this is the js for the "Sim Gauge Tech View" gauge: <br>

 ```js
 <script src="/myjs/steelseries/tween-min.js"></script>